mssfoobar/docs/docs/30_deployment/95-loadtest-ucs.md

 ![Message Bus](./images/23thApril_2100hrs_100output.png)
 Figure 1b graph of EC2 with

-From figure 1b,around 1835hrs on 23rd April, you can observe that most EC2s will converge to about 1.58MBps when two streams is up, and around 550kBps in Figure 1a when one steam upload is happening.
+From figure 1b,around 1835hrs on 23rd April, you can observe that most EC2s will converge to about 1.1MBps - 1.58MBps when two streams are up, and around 550kBps in Figure 1a when one steam upload is happening.
 The total streams translate to 84 streams, with 27 EC2 with 2 streams, and 30 streams with 1 stream.

 ![Message Bus](./images/Network_out_1835hrs_2Streams.png)
 Figure 2a graph of EC2 with one or two streams input running